 We work very closely with both Newcastle and Durham Tees Valley airports.

-You will be expected to undertake independent study time outside of classes.
+You will be expected to undertake independent study time outside of classes to complete homework, revision and assignments.

 The course is delivered on a set timetable, Monday-Friday between the hours of 09.00 - 17.00 usually.
 A full timetable will be provided at the beginning of the course.

-You will study 8 units as part of this course, 6 of which are mandatory, while 2 are external.
+You will study 8 units as part of this course.

 The 8 units include: